Ama Pomaa Boateng: Career

 Ama Pomaa is an IT consultant by profession and the executive director for Ghanaian High-tech Women in Accra, an NGO in IT training.
 She serves as the co-chair of Ghana’s eParliament /ICT Steering Committee.
 Ama is a board member of the National Petroleum Authority in Ghana, where she serves as the Chairperson of the Complaints and Settlements Subcommittee.

 Politics

 Ama Pomaa contested and won the parliamentary seat for the Juaben Constituency in the Ashanti Region during the 2016 Ghanaian general elections.
 Three other candidates, namely Nana Prempeh Amankwaah of the National Democratic Congress, and Gallo Stephen Ayitey of the Conventions Peoples Party also contested in the 2016 by-election of the Juaben Constituency held on 7 December 2016.
 She won the election by obtaining 22,323 votes out of the 29,606 cast, representing 75.40 percent of total valid votes.

-FRANCIS K.B OWUSU-AKYAWIn the parliamentary primaries of 2024 for the NPP, she was defeated in her attempt to represent the party by Francis K.B Owusu-Akyaw.
+In the parliamentary primaries of 2024 for the NPP, she was defeated in her attempt to represent the party by Francis K.B Owusu-Akyaw.
 Owusu secured 334 votes, surpassing his opponent who received 120 votes out of the total valid votes cast.